 2. Reduction in project risks to company success

 3. Consistency in project organizing and prioritization

 So far, we touched on the basics of what PPM is, and the basic benefits of using the PPO approach to project management.
-Now that you have an understanding of what PPM is and why it can benefit your organization, let us dive in deeper into how beneficial using PPM can be for your projects.
+Now that you have an understanding of what PPM is and why it can benefit your organization, let us dive deeper into how beneficial using PPM can be for your projects.

 The manifold benefits of collaborative project decision-making foster the sharing of ideas that can entirely transform the way you do business.
 More minds working on a task at the same time produce solutions far more quickly than traditional methods of project management.

 Team members > project manager > executive